Remim7/twrp_device_sony_honami/README.md

-# TWRP for Sony Xperia Z1 Compact
+# TWRP for Sony Xperia Z1

 Minimal tree to build TWRP in android-9.0

 ## Compile

-export ALLOW_MISSING_DEPENDENCIES=true
+exportALLOW_MISSING_DEPENDENCIES=true

+. build/envsetup.sh

-. build/envsetup.sh && lunch omni_honami-eng
+lunch omni_honami-eng

-mka adbd recoveryimage
+make -j4 recoveryimage

+## Compile

+Since the FOTAKERNEL partition of Xperia Z1 is only 16MB, and the compiled TWRP is too large, it can only be used in the boot partition.

+Command to flash the boot partition

+fastboot flash boot recovery.img

+fastboot reboot

 ## Device specifications